 Students are expected to abide by the GSU Student Conduct Code and Regulations regarding academic integrity.
-Academic misconduct such as cheating and plagiarism will be reported to the Office of Judicial Affairs and appropriate penalties imposed that could affect course grade, such as a grade of zero on the targeted activity or test.
+Academic misconduct such as cheating, collaborating on tests when prohibited, and plagiarism will be reported to the Office of Judicial Affairs and appropriate penalties imposed that could affect course grade, such as a grade of zero on the targeted activity or test.
 See GSU's Student Conduct Code for relevant details.

-Disability Accommodations
+ADA Accommodations